ldjogo2/ComputationalToying/README.md

-This is a compilation of cute puzzles I find online and the solutions I create for them.
+This is a compilation of cute puzzles I find online and the solutions I create for them in various languages.
 # Riddles
 ### c++ solution1 for Einstein's riddle
 1. In a street there are five houses, painted five different colours.